MIDFIELDR/midfieldr/docs/reference/cip.md

   "intermediate groupings of programs that have comparable content and objectives."

-- `cip4name`:
+- `cip2name`:

-  Character, program name at the 4-digit level.
+  Character, program name at the 2-digit level.

 - `cip2`:

   Character, 2-digit code (the first 2 digits of `cip6`) representing "the most general groupings of related programs."

-- `cip2name`:

-  Character, program name at the 2-digit level.

 ## Source